Rex Tillerson: Early life

-Tillerson was born on March 23, 1952, in Wichita Falls, Texas, the son of Patty Sue (née Patton) and Bobby Joe Tillerson, and named after Rex Allen and John Wayne, two Hollywood actors famous for playing cowboys.
+Tillerson is the son of Patty Sue (née Patton) and Bobby Joe Tillerson, and named after Rex Allen and John Wayne, two Hollywood actors famous for playing cowboys.
 He was raised in Vernon, Texas; Stillwater, Oklahoma; and Huntsville, Texas.
 He has two sisters, Rae Ann Hamilton, a physician who resides in Abilene, Texas, and Jo Lynn Peters, a high school educator.
 Tillerson's father was an executive of the Boy Scouts of America organization, and this led to his family's move to Huntsville.
 Tillerson himself has been active in the Boy Scouts for most of his life, and in his youth he earned the rank of Eagle Scout.

-At age 14, he began to work as a busboy in the student union building at Oklahoma State University.
-Two years later, in 1968, he became a janitor working in one of the engineering buildings at the university.
-On weekends, he worked picking cotton.
+At age 14, while living in Stillwater, Oklahoma, he became a busser in the student union building at Oklahoma State University and began picking cotton for work on weekends.
+In 1968, two years afterward, he became a janitor of one of the university's engineering buildings.

 Tillerson graduated from Huntsville High School in 1970.
 He was leader for the percussion section of his high school band, in which he played the kettle drums and snare drum, and he earned spots in the all-district and all-region bands during his senior year.
 Tillerson received a college scholarship from the University of Texas Longhorn Band.
 He received a bachelor of science degree in civil engineering from the University of Texas at Austin in 1975.
 During his time at UT Austin, he was involved with the Tejas Club (an all-male secret society) and the marching band.